Chair sponsored by The Melbourne Medical Syndicate

 She has performed as a soloist in the Tchaikovsky Violin Concerto and Arvo Pärt’s Tabula Rasa.
 In 2013 she undertook a Winter Music Residency at the Banff Centre where she was mentored by Henk Guittart.
 Receiving the Richard Pollet Memorial Scholarship from the AYO allowed her to pursue further study with Guittart in The Netherlands in 2013/14.

-Liisa currently performs on a 1759 Guadagnini violin, on loan from the Commonwealth Bank of Australia.
+Liisa currently performs on a 1759 Guadagnini violin, owned by the ACO.

 1759 Guadagnini Violin

-Learn about the violin Liisa performs on, a 1759 Guadagnini on loan from the Commonwealth Bank of Australia.
+Learn about the violin Liisa performs on, a 1759 Guadagnini owned by the ACO.